casper-network/docs-archive/glossary/B.rst

 ^^^^^
 Used in two contexts:

 #.
-A data structure containing a collection of transactions; Blocks form the BlockDAG and as such are a primary structure of the blockchain.
+A data structure containing a collection of transactions; Blocks form the BlockDAG and, as such, are a primary structure of the blockchain.
 #.
-A message exchanged between nodes, containing the data structure as explained in (1).
+A message that is exchanged between nodes containing the data structure as explained in (1).

 Each block has a globally unique ID, achieved by hashing the contents of the block.